julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

 ---

+## ✦ The Blends Inside

+Each recipe is built for a specific kind of anxiety—not just “calm” in general.

+Inside the guide, you’ll work with:

+- **Night Nervous System Tea**
+- **Tension Release Infusion**
+- **Emergency Calm Blend**
+- **Heavy Heart Tea**
+- **Clear Mind Day Blend**
+- **Long-Term Support Infusion**

+Each one is simple.
+Focused.
+And designed to do one job well.

+You don’t use all of them at once.

+You learn which one matches your state—and return to it when it matters.

+---

 ## ✦ The Herbs You’ll Work With

 This guide focuses on calming herbs traditionally used in **herbal remedies for anxiety**, combined into simple blends that support the nervous system.